HITS-AIN/GPCC.jl/README.md

 ## ▶ How to estimate delays
+Start Julia with multiple threads.

-We repeat the simulation of the data:
+We simulate some data:
 ```
 using GPCC, LinearAlgebrea, ThreadPinning
 BLAS.set_num_threads(1)